DiUS/pact_broker-docker/README.md

 ## General Pact Broker configuration and usage

-Documentation for the Pact Broker application itself can be found in the Pact Broker [wiki][pact-broker-wiki].
+Documentation for the Pact Broker application itself can be found in the Pact Broker [docs][pact-broker-docs].

 ## Running with Docker Compose